Lymphadenectomy for Endometrial CancerSkip to the navigation

-Lymphadenectomy usually is an extensive operation in which lymph nodes in different parts of the pelvis are removed.
+Lymphadenectomy usually is an extensive operation in which lymph nodes are removed.
 This is needed because cancer can spread through the lymph system to other areas of the body.

 Lymphadenectomy usually is done under general anesthesia.
 Laparoscopic surgery may take longer than open surgery.
 But if the procedure is done with a laparoscope rather than by open abdominal incision, recovery time may be shorter.